RASE

 ACER: Improved Query Reformulation for Concept Location using CodeRank and Document Structures [ASE 2017]

-Overview: ACER offers effective reformulations to queries for concept location using CodeRank and source document structures.
-It uses graph-based keyword selection from source code, query difficulty analysis, machine learning and Information Retrieval for reformulating the queries.
+Overview: ACER offers effective reformulations to search queries leveraging CodeRank, an adaptation of PageRank to source code documents.
+It uses graph-based term weighting, query difficulty analysis, machine learning, and Information Retrieval to reformulate queries and find the code of interest.
 Explore more ...

 query-reformulation concept-location